nachiket1707-iub/F1-Alternate-Reality/README.md

 # F1 2025 Alternate Reality Dashboard

+This project was part of a two Masters courses - Data Visualization and Usable Artificial Intelligence.
+The project members were Nachiket Kulkarni and Pratham Mody.
+The project was as follows:

 An interactive Streamlit dashboard that visualizes the 2025 Formula 1 World Championship and explores a counterfactual question: **how could Max Verstappen have won the title?**

 Lando Norris won the championship by just 5 points (391 vs 386).
 This project uses race telemetry, a machine learning model, and a Monte Carlo simulation to identify the specific race incidents that — had they gone differently — would each have been sufficient to flip the result.